ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2017-04-05-ryan-barkataki-thoughts-on-ux-in-healthcare-and-julien-henrotte-interaction-design-for-humans.md

 ---
 layout: post
-title: 2017 Apr-UX Talk Tokyo #35: Ryan Barkataki: "Thoughts on UX in Healthcare" & Julien Henrotte: "Interaction Design for Humans"
+title: 2017 Apr-UX Talk Tokyo #35 -  Ryan Barkataki -  "Thoughts on UX in Healthcare" & Julien Henrotte -  "Interaction Design for Humans"
-snippet: Before we start...
-Just a message from the organisers - if you reserve a ticket and then can't ...
+snippet: Before we start- Just a message from the organisers - if you reserve a ticket and then can't -
 ---
 103 participants